Visit Cannon County

 The quite way of life takes the visitor back in time for an sample of living history. -

-Joe’s Place, a restaurant known literally around the world.
-Sadly, now closed and up for sale.
+Joe’s Place has been closed but reportedly has a new owner and will reopen soon.
 Joe’s feature a “Liar’s Table,” where many of the regulars would gather on a daily basis and solve problems and discuss the issues of the world.

 The Historic Cannon County Chamber Of Commerce was formed in 1997.
 The Chamber was created after several Cannon County Business leaders met several times, and decided that the organization was needed.